NickTomlin/protractor-flake/README.md

 This has not yet been tested with Protractor + Mocha.
 It _should_ function similarly.
 Please update with an issue or PR if this is not the case.

+Tests will not re-run properly (all tests will run each time) if you use a custom reporter that does not log stacktraces for failed tests.
+For example, if you are using jasmine-spec-reporter with Jasmine 2.0, make sure to set `displayStacktrace: 'specs'` or `displayStacktrace: 'all'`.

 # Contributors

 See [CONTRIBUTING.md](CONTRIBUTING.md)